ppy/osu-wiki/wiki/Tournaments/OTC/3/en.md

    - Players are not required to ban a map and may ban zero maps if they wish.
 3. The highest rolling player will choose the first map to be played.
 Once the first map is complete, the opposing player will then choose the second map.
 Players will continue alternating picks until the match is complete.
    - If both players reach match point (e.g. both players are one point away from victory) the tiebreaker will be played to decide the winner of the match.
    - The tiebreaker is FreeMod.
-The allowed mods are Easy, HardRock, Hidden, and Flashlight.
+The allowed mods are Easy, Hard Rock, Hidden, and Flashlight.
 Combining mods is allowed, as well as using NoMod.

 ### Winning conditions